 General Reading Room

 The reading room doors are heavy and have to be kept closed to maintain conditions for the collection material.
 We can help you with these doors if needed.
 Please let Information Desk staff know if you would like assistance.
+We also have an automatic door which is accessible by push-pads displaying the wheelchair logo.

 The General Reading Room has two levels.
 Many of the tables have power sockets for laptops.
 Please contact us to check about the suitability of using your own specialist equipment at these locations before coming to the Library.